MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/gemfile.md

 # Gemfile

-How to setup a _Gemfile_ as a file to manage dependencies.
+How to set up a _Gemfile_ as a file to manage dependencies.

 ## Install gems